ing-bank/ingenious-doc/docs/globalDataSheet.md

 ## Best Practices

 - Use **clear and descriptive Global Data IDs**.
-- Avoid hardcoding values in multiple sheets—promote them to global.
+- Avoid hardcoding values in multiple sheets — promote them to global.
 - Regularly **review and clean up** unused global data entries.
 - Use **naming conventions** to distinguish between static and dynamic global data.